-At CSSC, we are dedicated to advancing sustainability at our community and educational institutions.
+Here at California Student Sustainability Coalition (CSSC), we are dedicated to advancing sustainability at our community and educational institutions.
 But how does our mission manifest itself in practice, and, at a level tangible to students?
 What factors make for a successful sustainability campaign or initiative?
-These are recurring questions for many of us.

 Currently, California colleges and universities are racing to become zero waste institutions.
-As I reported on last June, the UC adopted a zero waste resolution in 2008 with their complete diversion goal aimed for 2020.
+As I reported last June, the University of California (UC) adopted a zero waste resolution in 2008 with their complete diversion goal aimed for 2020.
 The system is already diverting 69% of its solid waste from landfills.
 Pilot zero waste programs now exist on most UC campuses, and some zero waste initiatives have become standard practice.
 Initial efforts have targeted the largest sources of waste, such as major events and building construction and demolition.

 One of those pilot zero waste programs was funded by CSSC.
 Several years ago, we awarded a zero grant mini grant to UC Davis Student Housing and Dining Services for the purpose of piloting an initiative called Project Hand Towels.
 Originally running from 2014-15, Project Hand Towels was spearheaded by students and Student Housing staff to reduce the environmental impact of paper towel waste in the restrooms of UC Davis’ Malcom Hall.
 The project advocated personal change by encouraging residents to switch from using disposable paper towels to using hand towels provided to them while also being driven by the UC wide goal of going zero waste.